-25 Mar Webinar Recording with Bill Vlahos – Partner at Jackson Square Financial
+25 Mar Ruth in Conversation with Bill Vlahos Partner at Jackson Square Financial

-Ruth talks to top financial planner about the stock market and housing market during “shelter in place”
+Ruth in conversation with top financial planner about the stock market and housing market during “shelter in place”.

 I thought it would be beneficial during this time to talk through the implications of this “shelter in place” on the housing and financial market.
 This is the first time I’ve done anything like this and I think I’ll get better at it over time.
 Rather than wait until I get to the perfect version, I’ll send you all my less-than-perfect version and hope it provides some value, and you can watch me grow and get better with each one.
 I know we are all being inundated with this information, but not necessarily on a local level.